-- a) A certificate issued to an approved maintenance organisation by the Director shall be valid for the remainder of the month in which it was issued plus 12 months thereafter, unless - 1) it is surrendered to the Director by the approved maintenance organisation; - 2) it is suspended or revoked by the Director; - the holder of the approved maintenance organisation certificate no longer has a fixed base of operation; or - 4) the holder of the approved maintenance organisation certificate no longer has the equipment or facilities to perform maintenance of Belizean aircraft or their associated aircraft components. - b) The holder of an approved maintenance organisation certificate shall return the approval certificate to the Director where it: - 1) is expired; - 2) is surrendered by the approved maintenance organisation; or - 3) is suspended or revoked by the Director. - c) A valid approved maintenance organisation certificate shall continue to remain in force on condition that - the holder of the approve maintenance organisation certificate maintains compliance with these Regulations; - the Director is permitted access at any time, to the facilities of the approved maintenance organisation to conduct inspections to determine continued compliance with these Regulations;
+- a) A certificate issued to an AMO by the BDCA shall be valid for 5 years, unless: - 1) it is surrendered to the BDCA by the AMO; - 2) it is suspended or revoked by the BDCA; - 3) the holder of the BCAR 145 AC no longer has a fixed base of operation; - 4) the holder of the BCAR 145 AC no longer meets the requirements of this BCAR-145. - 5) Notwithstanding paragraph a), the validity of the BCAR 145 AC may be less than 5 years if requested by the certificate holder or prescribed by the BDCA. - b) The holder of an AMO certificate shall return the BCAR 145 AC to the BDCA when it organization is suspended or revoked by the BDCA. - c) A valid AMO certificate shall continue to remain in force on the condition that;

-- the holder of the approved maintenance organisation certificate has not surrendered such certificate to the Director; and - the approved maintenance organisation certificate has not been suspended or revoked by the Director. - d) Where an approved maintenance organisation is no longer in compliance with these Regulations, the Director may suspend or revoke his certificate - e) Where the holder of an approved maintenance organisation certificate wishes to renew his certificate. he shall - apply to the Director in the prescribed form; - submit his application no later than 60 days before the current certificate expires; and - 3) pay the prescribed fee - f) The Director may, after an evaluation of the application for renewal of an approved maintenance organisation certificate referred to in paragraph (e) and inspection of the facilities of the approved maintenance organisation, renew the approved maintenance organisation certificate where he is satisfied that the applicant - meets the requirements of these Regulations; - has maintained all the procedures and specifications set out in is maintenance exposition; - continues to be properly and adequately equipped to perform maintenance of Belizean aircraft or aircraft components for which he seeks approval; and has paid all fees as prescribed by the Director.
+- 1) the holder of the BCAR 145 AC maintains compliance with these Regulations, - 2) the BDCA is permitted access at any time, to the facilities of the AMO to conduct inspections to determine continued compliance with these Regulations, - 3) the holder of the AMO certificate has not surrendered such certificate to the BDCA, and - 4) the AMO certificate has not been suspended or revoked by the BDCA. - d) Where an AMO is no longer in compliance with these Regulations, the BDCA may suspend or revoke its certificate - e) Where the holder of an AMO certificate intends to renew his certificate, he shall: - 1) apply to the BDCA in the prescribed form, - 2) submit his application no less than 60 days before the current certificate expires, and - 3) pay the prescribed fee. - f) The BDCA may, after an evaluation of the application for renewal of a BCAR 145 AC and an inspection of the facilities of the AMO, renew the BCAR 145 AC when he is satisfied that the applicant: - 1) meets the requirements of these Regulations, - 2) has maintained all the procedures and specifications set out in is maintenance exposition, - 3) continues to be properly and adequately equipped to perform maintenance of Belize registered aircraft or its associated aircraft components for which he is rated; and - 4) has paid all fees as prescribed by the BDCA.